How To Add Charts And Graphs To WordPress

 After the plugin has been activated, click on Library …

-You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from your dashboard menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the dashboard menu …

-This brings up the plugin’s Visualizer Library settings screen …
+This takes you to the plugin’s Visualizer Library settings screen …

-Your next step is to add the charts and graphs to your library that you will want to display in your posts and pages.
+Your next step is to add add charts and graphs to the plugin library.

 Plugin Configuration